Follow me on Twitter for my latest adventures!

 In all the on-site interviews I was writing and drawing on two big whiteboards.

 Fifth Interview (on-site)

 The fifth interview began at 11am.
 It was a coding session and began with a trick question and not a real coding problem.
-I was asked to implement the solution in C. The solution was a mathematical expression that was a one-line return statement.
+The trick question was: What's the angle between clock hands when it's 3:15.
+Then I was asked to implement the solution in C for arbitrary hour:minute.
+The solution was a mathematical expression that was a one-line return statement.
 No big coding there.
-Then I was asked to write an implementation of a very well known data structure.
-While coding I made a mistake and forgot to initialize part of a data structure that I had malloc()'ed!
-The program would have segfault'ed in real life and I would have noticed the error, but Google engineers are very serious about it!
-If you have an interview don't ever make any mistakes!
+Then I was asked to write an implementation of a binary tree.
+While coding I made a mistake and forgot to initialize part of a data structure that I had malloc()'ed.
+The program would have segfault'ed in real life and I would have noticed the error.
+I said there were no errors here but the Google engineer pointed out I hadn't initialized data.

 After this interview I was taken to lunch by the engineer who interviewed me on the second (phone) interview.
 She told me she was working at Google for two years and was very happy about it.
 We went to Asian food restaurant (located in Googleplex).
 Then she showed me around Googleplex.